maxmurdoch/flock/src/pages/index.md

   text: See for yourself
 howFlockWorks:
   description: >-
     Insuring your drone flight has never been easier.
-A few taps on your mobile phone and you're protected.
+All it takes is a matter of taps on your mobile phone.
   listOfHow:
     - image: images/uploads/phones/flight-details-home.png
       text: >-